deloarts/pytia-title-block/README.md

 - CATIA
 - [Python](https://www.python.org/downloads/)

 When the user starts the app it will automatically install all its requirements.
 Further the app also updates outdated dependencies if needed.
-The apps environment will be created in the users appdata-folder: `C:\Users\User\AppData\Roaming\pytia\~app_name~`
+The apps environment will be created in the users appdata-folder: `C:\Users\User\AppData\Roaming\pytia\pytia_title_block`

 Recommended python install options for the user: